wpbezemer/esp8266_p1meter/README.md

 # esp8266_p1meter

-Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates, WiFi and MQTT configuration through WiFi-Manager, debugging through WiFiTerm)
+Software for the ESP2866 that sends P1 smart meter data to an mqtt broker (with OTA firmware updates, WiFi and MQTT configuration through WiFi-Manager, debugging through WiFiTerm).

 ## about this fork

 This fork is based on the fork of ![Daniel Jong](https://github.com/daniel-jong/esp8266_p1meter) and tries to add better support of configurations and debuging.
+This first version would be accassable without password.
+Password protection will be implemented with a future version.

 The fork from ![Daniel Jong](https://github.com/daniel-jong/esp8266_p1meter) (tries) to add support for the `Landys and Gyr E360` smartmeter (DSMR5.0)